rootstrap/react-native-use-styles/USER_GUIDE.md

 }
 ```

-If you don't want to use a hook, you can use directly the `GlobalUse` function to access the styles.
+If you don't want to use the hook, you can use directly the `GlobalUse` function to access the styles.
 You can pass a namespace as a parameter to get styles from a particular namespace.
 Be aware that this function is not using the component cache layer (more info about this layer in the next section).

 ### Cache layers